groupoid/per.ex/README.md

 Retrieve a variable’s type from the context.
 Context are the objects in the Substitutions categories.

-This linear search assumes a small context, which is inefficient for large ctx (O(n) complexity).
-A hash table (Second Lesson `per2.ml` of Tutorial) could optimize this to O(1), but the simplicity suits small-scale examples.
-Debugging output aids in tracing type errors, critical for dependent type systems where context mismatches are common.

 * Searches `ctx` for `(x, ty)` using `List.assoc`.
 * Returns `Some ty` if found, `None` otherwise.